Michigan AG says Trump’s criticism of state leadership is sexist: Something ‘very wrong’ with him

-Michigan Attorney General Dana Nessel said President Trump’s criticism of her state, which has instituted some of the strictest coronavirus-related orders in the country, is rooted in sexism because of the state’s female leadership.
+Michigan Attorney General Dana Nessel suggested President Trump’s criticism of her state, which has instituted some of the strictest coronavirus-related orders in the country, is rooted in sexism because of the state’s female leadership.

 “Michigan is the only state with women who hold our three executive offices and just in the last — we’re the only state where the president has individually gone after each one of us,” Ms. Nessel told NBC News Saturday.
 “You do the math.”